 One of the many places we really wanted to visit during our trip to the Pacific North West was Toketee Falls.
 The few photos we’d seen of Toketee’s incredible Basalt rock formations made us very keen to go out of our way to hunt it down.

-From the car park, the walk to the Toketee lookout point is pretty straightforward, and it doesn’t really require too much effort.
-There are gentle ups and downs and we saw people of all shapes, ages and sizes attempting the path.
+From the well signposted car park, the walk to the Toketee lookout point is pretty straightforward, and it doesn’t really require too much effort.
+There are gentle ups and downs and we saw people of all ages and fitness levels attempting the path.

 Once we were at the bottom, we hurdled a big log jam and suddenly found ourselves at the water’s edge and the most incredible sight.
 The giant falls had carved a huge oasis out of the rock, with a large plunge pool surrounded by some incredible angular Basalt rock formations.

 Toketee certainly lived up to its photos, and what better way to reward ourselves than with a refreshing swim!

 The entry to the water was fairly treacherous, so the situation obviously called for a cannonball.

 A word of warning.. it was a beautiful sunny day, but that water is FREEZING.
 I definitely didn’t stick around for a few laps.

 Mostly though, we just sat and took it all in…

 I learnt a long time ago that bringing a towel on a hike is always a good idea, as you never know when you might need it… Once again I was proven right, and I would definitely recommend bringing swimming clothes along if you’re thinking you might be up for a dip!